zhuoqiang/goslate/README.rst

 Batch Translation
 ====================

-Google translation does not support very long text, goslate bypass this limitation by split the long text internally before send to Google and join the mutiple results into one translation text to the end user.
+Google translation does not support very long text, goslate bypasses this limitation by splitting the long text internally before sending it to Google and joining the multiple results into one translation text to the end user.

 .. sourcecode:: python